ejricha/presentations/cmake/generators.md

 cmake -GNinja ..
 ```

-This ensures that your build targets don't end up cluttering the source directory.
+This ensures that your build targets don't end up cluttering the source directory

 Note:
 You might notice that in my examples the build directories sit next to the top-level CMakeLists.txt.